Brushwood Junior School

 Furthermore, our new library, separate to the above, is available to all pupils regularly where they can take out any book of their choosing to enjoy.
 All pupils are encouraged to read their books both in school and at home, sharing them with their friends and family members.

-Current enrichment opportunities for reading include visits from local authors, travelling book fairs and world book day celebrations.
+Current enrichment opportunities for reading include visits from local authors and world book day celebrations.

 At Brushwood Junior School, we recognise the crucial importance of delivering an English curriculum which not only provides pupils with fundamental skills for their future, but also develops creativity, imagination and a love for learning.